The Fastest Solid State Drives in 2023

 Endurance Rating (1TB): 600 TBW

-Considering the bandwidth cap imposed by the SATA interface, any sort of revolutionary performance gains are no longer possible.
-Nevertheless, thanks to Samsung’s refined MKX controller and new high-density 128-layer 3D TLC NAND, the 870 EVO offers minor improvements over its class-leading predecessors.
-In most benchmarks, it is comparable to the Seagate FireCuda 120.
+Considering the bandwidth cap imposed by the SATA interface, major performance gains are no longer possible.
+Nevertheless, thanks to Samsung’s refined MKX controller and new high-density 128-layer 3D TLC NAND, the 870 EVO offers slight improvements over its class-leading predecessors.
+In most benchmarks, it is comparable to the Seagate FireCuda 120 (and by extension the above-mentioned OWC drive).

 Along with the Phison S12-based SSDs, the Samsung 870 EVO may be one of the last high-end SATA SSD releases from big-name brands that we will ever see in the consumer market.